karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   </files>
 </package>
 ```

-A template pack, in the form of a .nupkg NuGet package, requires that **all templates be stored in the content folder** within the package.
-I have also built a Powershell script that fetches nuget.exe from internet, bundles everything together and creates the package using the ``nuget pack`` command.
+I don't want to create the template package manually, so I have created a Powershell script that fetches the nuget executable from the ``nuget.org`` website, bundles everything together and creates the package using the ``nuget pack`` command.

 ```powershell
 Set-StrictMode -Version Latest